 So what can you do?

-Lastly, look to music.
-I know, this seems like a big shifting of gears, but as I was thinking about friendship and the nature of friendship, it got me thinking about music.
-Though many parts of society don’t validate and talk about the loss of a friend, musicians seem to be the exception to that rule.
+Lastly, look at music.
+I know, this seems like a big shifting of gears.
+But as I was thinking about friendship and the nature of friendship, it got me thinking about music.
+Though many parts of society don’t validate and talk about the loss of a friend, musicians seem to be the exception.
 There are a lot of amazing songs about losing a friend that get at the depth of those relationships and the devastation of the losses.
-I have started a 64 songs about the loss of a friend post, but in the mean time here are a few to get you through.
-And if you have songs to add to that list, leave a comment to let us know!